 “Our tax code is the 21st Century version of slavery…the IRS has become the overseer of the American People.”
 To many, this seems like an absurd radical statement; but, when you look at this statement from an historical perspective, you might just come to a different conclusion.

 Throughout history, taxes have been a way to control the people.
-My Bill of Rights presentation begins with the year 1014.
+My History of the Constitution begins with the year 1014.
 England was constantly being plagued by Kings who were greedy or wanting to finance their own adventures through the taxation of the people.
 Although the oppression of taxation is evident throughout history, the best place to analyze this statement on modern taxation begins with King John and his reign in 1189.

 King John, popularized by the tale of Robin Hood (who by the way was not robbing the rich and giving to the poor, but returning oppressive taxes back into to the hands of the people), took over while his brother Richard the Lion-Heart was fighting in the Crusades.
 It was said of King John that he “plundered his own people”, he was “cruel towards all men” and “Hell itself was fouled by the presence of John”.
 In 1207 King John introduced the first income tax in England.
 Taxation at that time was established at one thirteenth of “rents and moveable property”.
 Taxes were collected locally by sheriffs and administered by the Exchequer.
 His brutal policies and excessive taxation brought him into conflict with his barons, the land and business owners.
 Taxes imposed by King John were excessive to the point of oppressive.
 This did not matter to the King as these taxes served to double his income for the year, and served to finance his adventures.
 Even though the taxes levied by King John were exorbitant, he is most known for his punishments against defaulters.
 He was ruthless, showing favor only to those who suited his needs.
 The taxations of King John lead to a rebellion of the barons.
 A direct result of this rebellion was the adoption of the Magna Carta.
 The Magna Carta of 1215 made the King promise that no taxes except the regular feudal dues were to be levied, and except by the consent of the Great Council, or Parliament.